aacgood/TheHiveGear/Vagrant/README.md

 This is an updated training VM containing the the following components

-- Elasticsearch 5.6
+- Elasticsearch 6.8
 - TheHive 3.4.0
 - Cortex 3.0.0
 - Cortexutils 2.0.0
 - TheHive4py 1.6.0
 - Cortex4py 2.0.1
 - Report templates
-- and all Cortex analyzers and responders as of December, 2019.
+- All Docker based analysers and responders

 **Warnings**
 - The resulting virtual machine is not designed for production, it is designed as a quick way to test functionality and to see if this product is suitable for your requirements.
-- The Vagrant file contains an exposed API key for TheHive/Cortex integration specific to this installation.
-As such the API key should be considered compromised and not fit for production use.

 ## Accounts and Access